bwv988/data-cleaning-python/src/db/README.md

 select * from airports a join routes r on a."Airport ID"=r."Destination Airport ID" where a."Airport ID"=492

-select count(*) from airports a
+-- How many routes do we have out of London, UK? select count(*) from airports a
 	join routes r on a."Airport ID" = r."Source Airport ID" where a."Airport ID" in